-As a Vice President at Arnold Ventures, I have funded renowned work showing that scientific research is often irreproducible.
+As a Vice President at Arnold Ventures for 9 years, I funded renowned work showing that scientific research is often irreproducible.
 My work has been featured in Wired, the Economist, the New York Times, and the Atlantic, among many others.

 I have a Ph.D. in education policy from the University of Arkansas, where I studied econometrics, statistics, and program evaluation; a J.D. with honors from Harvard Law School, where I was an editor of the Harvard Law Review; and bachelor’s and master’s degrees from the University of Georgia.

 I have been a reviewer for Science, Bioinformatics, and BMJ.
-I'm on the board of the Harvard Multi-Regional Clinical Trials Center.
+I'm on the executive committee of the Harvard Multi-Regional Clinical Trials Center.